Projects Requiring Participants

 Why should you get involved?

-Researchers are always looking for participants for their projects – the more participants, the greater the chances of meaningful results that reflect the wide range of issues that people with Autism and their families face.
+Researchers are always looking for participants for their projects – the more participants, the greater the chances of meaningful results that reflect the wide range of issues that people on the autism spectrum and their families face.
 So get involved where you can – it will help improve our knowledge and it may benefit you!

-Disclaimer: Autism Queensland aims to support research that promises to inform future directions of services for individuals with autism spectrum disorders and their families.
+Disclaimer: Autism Queensland aims to support research that promises to inform future directions of services for individuals on the spectrum and their families.
 Although we screen each project before advertising, we do not necessarily endorse the views, activities or organisations of researchers.

 Projects seeking participants